-After successfully completing a nail technician program, you will be eligible for certifications such as Nuts and Bolts Professional or OPI Professional.
-You can also take the exam for your Nail Technician License, offered through the Texas Department of Licensing and Regulation, which will allow you to practice across the state.
+After successfully completing a nail technician program, you will be eligible for badges such as Customer WOW and Skin & Nails .
+The course will also prepare you for the exam for your Nail Technician License, offered through the Texas Department of Licensing and Regulation, which will allow you to practice across the state.

 Licensure can lead to work in a salon, spa, or manicure and pedicure business.
-There are around 610 jobs for nail technicians in San Antonio-New Braunfels, and this number is predicted to increase by 16 percent (faster than average) between 2012 and 2022, according to the Bureau of Labor Statistics.
-You can expect to earn around $11.81 per hour, or $24,560 annually.
+There are around 610 jobs for nail technicians in San Antonio-New Braunfels, and this number is predicted to increase by 13 percent (faster than average) between 2012 and 2022, according to the Bureau of Labor Statistics.
+The mean hourly wage for a manicurist or pedicurist is $12 per hour, or $24,980 annually.
 The Nails Magazine Industry Statistics report from 2014 to 2015 found that 40 percent of licensed nail technicians are salon owners doing nails.
 The next most popular options are booth renter manicurists and nail technicians at a salon or spa.
 Remaining manicurists tend to work as salon or nail department managers, cosmetologists, apprentice workers, or mobile nail technicians, visiting clients’ home to provide services.
 At 56 percent, the majority in all positions are the only nail technician at their workplace.

-Start your search for nail technician schools in San Antonio to learn all there is to know about giving manicures and pedicures safely and effectively.
+Get to know the cosmetology and nail technician schools in San Antonio to learn all there is to know about giving manicures and pedicures safely and effectively.
+As a bonus, you can also expect to receive great prices for salon services too since many of the technicians are students learning the trade under supervision.
 By working toward your state licensure, you will become a professional in the field, leading to a rewarding and valuable career.